Emporio95/My-Capstone-projects/README.md

 # My-Capstone-projects

-# This repository presents the projects done in the Data Analytics and Data Science Certificates and other major projects
+# This repository presents the projects done so far during my MFE program and projects in the Data Analytics and Data Science Certificates